-Applications for on-campus housing may be obtained directly from the Housing Office or downloaded from the Housing Office website at www.hilo.hawaii.edu/housing
+Applications for on-campus housing may be obtained directly from the University Housing Office or downloaded from the University Housing Office website.

-Assignments are made according to the date of receipt of application, application fee, Board of Regents assignment priority, and hall preference.
-BOR policy gives priority to all traditional freshman.
+Assignments are made according to the date of receipt of application, non-refundable application fee, Board of Regents assignment priority, acceptance to a classified University Program, and hall preference.
+BOR policy gives priority to all traditional freshmen.
 For priority considerations, application must be received by the University Housing Office by March 1st.

 All on-campus housing applicants must be accepted into a classified program of study before being eligible for housing placement.
-Assignments are for the academic year or remaining portion.
-Admission to the University does not assure students of on-campus housing.
-Applications for the upcoming academic year are available in the early Spring and should be submitted as early as possible.
-Receipt of a housing application and application fee by the Housing Office does not guarantee on-campus housing.
+Assignments are for the semester or remaining portion.
+Applications for the upcoming academic year are available early January and should be submitted as early as possible.

+Admission to the University does not assure students of oncampus housing.
+Receipt of a housing application and application fee by the University Housing Office does not guarantee on-campus housing.